synapticloop/panl/README.md

    system.
 Additionally, upgrades to the Panl server are easy and with quick startup times, any configuration changes will be seen instantly.

-1. **PANL CONFIGURATION TO DRIVE UI RENDERING** - Add configuration to the returned Panl response object to help drive the UI rendering, rather than hard-coding the rendering logic in the UI.

 # Instructions

 ## Download the Panl Server Release